Frequently asked questions

-Vehicles registered with WV (work vehicle) registration plates may be eligible to apply to have their registration frozen or extended as part of the Registration Relief Package, or voluntarily cancelled.
+Vehicles registered with WV (work vehicle) registration plates may be eligible to apply to have their registration frozen as part of the Relief Package, or voluntarily cancelled.
 These vehicles are eligible to apply if the business is affected by COVID-19 and these vehicles are a core part of the operations of the business.

 Yes – the ‘business vehicle registration relief package’ applies to businesses only.

 Freezing the registration of a vehicle means the registration is suspended with the suspension days added to the registration period when it is reactivated (un-frozen).
 If you choose to freeze the registration, the vehicle cannot be used on the road network.

 Registrations can be frozen for a maximum of 12 months, however, an operator can choose to unfreeze the registration at any point before the 12 month period ends.

 If an operator chooses to un-freeze after 12 months from the requested freeze date, the vehicle will require a pre-registration inspection at an Approved Inspection Station.
 For more information on re-establishing the registration of a vehicle please select this link: re-establishing registration.

 No, businesses can only freeze vehicle registration once, however, significantly impacted Tasmanian business owners may re-apply to re-freeze a vehicle registration.